-Pfff... you read, hear and see so much about what is or is not good for the skin.
-Can you still see the forest through the trees?
+Pfffff... you read, hear and see so much about what is and what is not good for the skin.
+Can you still see the forest for the trees?

-Read more below about the myths and facts about all kinds of tips & tricks floating around the web.
-We've done our homework as best we can, but if you have any additional info or tips, we'd love to hear from you at email@example.com.
+Read more below about the fables and facts about all kinds of tips & tricks floating around the web.
+We have done our homework as best as possible, but if you have any additional information or tips, we would like to hear from you via email@example.com.

 Collagen powder fable or fact

-You can no longer escape the collagen commercials.
+You can no longer avoid collagen commercials.
 But does collagen really work well for the skin?
-Collagen is naturally present in your skin and ensures that your skin remains elastic, but it is also important for bones, tendons, elastic cartilage, connective tissue, muscles, organs and veins.
-From about the age of 40, collagen production in humans decreases by 25%.
-From the age of 60 it is 50%.
+Collagen is naturally found in your skin and ensures that your skin remains elastic, but is also important for bones, tendons, elastic cartilage, connective tissue, muscles, organs and veins.
+From about the age of 40, a person's collagen production decreases by 25%.
+From the age of 60 this is 50%.

-By using collagen supplements (from the inside!) the natural production of collagen in the skin can be stimulated, making the skin firmer and smoother.
+By using collagen supplements (from within!), the natural production of collagen in the skin can be stimulated, making the skin firmer and smoother.
 That's a fact.

 The best tested collagen powders come from bovine collagen or fish collagen with as few fillers or other ingredients as possible.
 Primal bone broth (or homemade) contributes to the addition of minerals such as iron and zinc (bone marrow) and strengthens your resistance.